jaxdb/jaxdb/dmlx/README.md

 ### Introduction

 **DMLx** is a vendor-agnostic, XML-based SQL data definition standard that offers the power of XML validation for your static SQL data.
-Based on the CohesionFirst™ approach, the **DMLx** framework utilizes a strongly-typed [DDLx][ddlx.xsd] file to generate a XML Schema document that translates DDLx constructs into the XSD language.
-With the [DMLx XSLT transform][dmlx.xsl], the **DMLx** tool leverages the full power of XML Schema Validation and provides a cohesive structured model for the creation of SQL data (that conforms to your SQL schema, defined in a XSD file).
+The **DMLx** framework utilizes a strongly-typed [DDLx][ddlx.xsd] file to generate a XML Schema document that translates DDLx constructs into the XSD language.
+With the [DMLx XSLT][dmlx.xsl], the **DMLx** tool leverages the power of XML Schema Validation and provides a cohesive structured model to define SQL data (that conforms to your SQL schema, defined in a **DDLx** file).

 ### Why **DMLx**?